duck57/pogo-nest-lister/readme.md

 are still common functions that still require external software to complete.

-Update 04 October 2018: limitations of SQLite before a full TUI solution is implemented have proven too aggrivating and I'm moving to Maria+Django before working more on the TUI stuff or other major improvements.
+Update 04 October 2018: limitations of SQLite before a full TUI solution is implemented have proven too aggrivating and I'm moving to Maria+Django (or maybe moving from Python to Elixir/Phoenix) before working more on the TUI stuff or other major improvements.
 This will probably be in a new repository.
 The code in its current state works, but isn't elegant to use.

-Update 18 October 2018: progress on updating may change due to Niantic changing spawn and potentially nesting behavior.
-Specifically, looking for how to handle biomes and the possibility of dual-nests.

 ##### [Link to example nest post](https://www.facebook.com/groups/pokemongocolumbus/permalink/554505388295779/)